Animal consciousness is way more sophisticated than previously thought

 Comprehension of animals can lead to compassion

-Darwin believed animals to be as conscious as humans
+Are animals as conscious as humans?

 ‘The New York Declaration on Animal Consciousness’